kubernetes/community/contributors/design-proposals/node/cpu-manager.md

    directly from the shared pool, is too simplistic.
     1. Mitigation: defer supporting this until a new policy tailored for use with `isolcpus` can be added.
+    2. A interim solution is to add a kubelet CLI command option to specify the explicit cpu list reserved for the system, so the rest CPUs on the system can be allocated exclusively for containers with Guaranteed QoS.
+Since the CPUs to be used for containers becomes explicit, the operator can simply define linux kernel boot parameter isolcpus using the same list.
+       For example, if the operator wants to use cpu list 4-23 on the system for containers with exclusive CPUs, add `isolcpuson=4-23` on the linux kernel boot parameter; add `--reserved-cpus=0-3` to the kubelet command.
+       This `--reserved-cpus` option is added after `--system-reserved` and `--kube-reserved`.
+It has no intention to set up cgroups specified by the `--system-reserved-cgroup` or `--kube-reserved-cgroup` options.
+       For backward compatibility:
+       a) If `--system-reserved-cgroup` or `--kube-reserved-cgroup` is specified, `--reserved-cpus` will not be allowed on kubelet command line.
+       b) If the specified cpu list is not available on the machine, `--reserved-cpus` won't do anything.
+       c) only when a) and b) are satisfied, `--reserved-cpus` will try to overwrite the cpu property in `--kube-reserved` and `--system-reserved`.
+It will reset the cpu property in `--kube-reserved` to empty; and set the cpu property in `--system-reserved` to the number of CPUs in the explicit cpu list.

 ## Implementation roadmap